Hailes24/Hailes24/README.md

 ## About me

 👋 Greetings!
 I am a proactive, sociable individual who is committed to my responsibilities.
 My interest in computer science is innate, so I am always willing to  earn more about the area.
-In my free time, I like to have fun with movies, series and sports, mainly football and asketball.
+In my free time, I like to have fun with movies, series, and sports, mainly football and basketball.

 🎯 I am looking for new professional opportunities that challenge me and allow me to continue to improve my skills.
-I wish to contribute with my knowledge and experience to achieve even greater even greater results.
+I wish to contribute with my knowledge and experience to achieve even greater results.

 ## Languages/Technologies/Frameworks